 They look fun in regular light but . . . in the evening I think they give off a fun, sorta creepy vibe (the spiders help).

 Any napkins would work with this technique or you could use regular tissue paper – there are tons of options.
 The jars could be painted any color as well.

-I hope everyone has a great Halloween season and if you’re on the lookout for more Halloween project ideas please check out my blog or my Etsy shop where I’m always working on coming up with new Halloween ideas.
+I hope everyone has a great Halloween season!
+If you’re on the lookout for more Halloween ideas please check out my Etsy shop!

 For more Day of the Dead crafts, check out the following posts: